Caring for your silk pillowcase

 4) How to dry your silk pillowcase.

-If you're hand washing, lay the silk pillowcase on a towel and roll it up to extract the excess water.
+If you're hand washing, lay the silk pillowcase or sheet on a towel and roll it up to extract the excess water.
 Avoid twisting to remove excess water as it will cause the silk to crease and may damage the fibres.
 Do not tumble dry.
 Dry out of direct sunlight

 5) Ironing silk.